StAnthonyNovato/SAY-Backend/docs/VOLUNTEER_HOURS_API.md

 - All endpoints are CORS-enabled for use with static web frontends.
 - All dates must be in `YYYY-MM-DD` format.
 - All responses are `application/json` except for the `/view` endpoint, which returns HTML.
+- Soft-deleted entries (where `deleted = TRUE`) are excluded from all data retrieval endpoints.